shubhamxdd/tg-poster/HOW_IT_WORKS.md

 The app runs as a unified monorepo on Vercel.

 *   **Bridge:** `api/index.js` acts as a bridge, importing the Express app into Vercel's serverless environment.
-*   **Build Script:** The root `package.json` builds the React app and moves it to the root `dist` folder so Vercel can serve it as static content alongside the API functions.
+*   **Manual Build:** The root `package.json` build script compiles the React app and moves it to the root `dist` folder, ensuring Vercel serves the entire site from a single output directory while maintaining API access.

 ---
 *Generated: May 2026*